 Cavalier King Charles Spaniel

 Cavaliers are known for their silky coats of fur and sweet personalities.
 They love cuddling and snuggling, and they tend to bond strongly with their owner.
-It is therefore no surprise that these dogs make ideal psychiatric service dogs.
+It is, therefore, no surprise that these dogs make ideal psychiatric service dogs.

 Cavaliers are also highly intelligent and easy to train.
 Not only can they learn to become attuned to their handler’s state of mind, but they are also good at being calm in public places.
-The affectionate nature of these dogs makes them ideal lap dogs and they are a great fit for individuals who are housebound.
-Their calming natures are also suited to handlers with PTSD or depression.

 German Shepherd

-German Shepherds are perhaps the most well-known of all service dogs.
-While they are most famed for working as police dogs, German Shepherds also make fantastic PSDs, too.
 These animals are incredibly clever, well-disciplined, and eager to please their owners.
 They are also loving, loyal, and calm, making them great service dogs for people with OCD or anxiety.

 Due to their human-like intelligence and ability to quickly learn commands, German Shepherds are skilled at interrupting damaging or repetitive behaviors.
 They can also be trained to detect anxiety flare-ups and calm the owner down by pawing at them or by applying deep pressure therapy.

-Psychiatric service dogs provide an invaluable service to individuals struggling with mental or emotional issues.
-Not only can they perform complex tasks to help their handlers deal with everyday life, but they also provide calmness, support, and protection.
-In essence, these dogs offer hope and comfort for people who need assistance with their mental health conditions.
+Psychiatric service dogs are invaluable to individuals struggling with mental or emotional issues.
+They can perform complex tasks to help their handlers deal with everyday life and provide calmness, support, and protection.

 However, getting a service dog requires a big commitment.
 Before taking the leap, it is worth discussing the matter with your doctor first to determine whether a PSD is a suitable treatment option for your condition.
-It’s also worth reviewing the criteria that need to be met to qualify for a psychiatric service dog and whether you are financially prepared for it.
-Good luck!